 Now, I’m not going to say it was the U.S. and claim that the uprisings are fake, but it’s not exactly out of the realm of possibility.
-I use a lot of caution when it comes to the political tides within Iran because of things like 1953, 1979, the 1980s, 2007, 2008 or 2011.
+I use a lot of caution when it comes to the political tides within Iran because of things like 1953, 1979, the 1980s, 2007, 2008, and 2011.
 The Iranian leadership is suspicious as well.
-Cleric Ahmad Khatami was quoted as saying “those ordinary Iranians who were deceived by these American-backed rioters should be dealt with based on Islamic clemency”.
+Cleric Ahmad Khatami was quoted as saying, “those ordinary Iranians who were deceived by these American-backed rioters should be dealt with based on Islamic clemency.”

-Regardless, as long as the current regime remains in power (which looks likely), they remain allied with Russia, China, Venezuela, and North Korea, which means they remain an enemy to the United States.
-Iran is not a huge player in my projection but they are a player all the same and they are a strategic partner in that – especially for Russia and China.
-Furthermore, they remain the largest state sponsor of terrorism and that is always worthy of a watchful eye due to the hardships guerrilla warfare creates for the regular military.
-And finally, they are sitting on resources sought by the world and the world is taking note about what is going on.
-In fact, French President Emmanuel Macron just accused the U.S., Israel and Saudi Arabia of trying to instigate a war with Iran.
+Regardless, as long as the current regime remains in power (which looks likely), they remain allied with Russia, China, Venezuela, and North Korea, which means they remain an enemy of the United States.
+Iran is not a huge player in my projection, but they are a player all the same, and they are a strategic partner in that – especially for Russia and China.
+Furthermore, they remain the largest state sponsor of terrorism, and that is always worthy of a watchful eye due to the hardships guerrilla warfare creates for the regular military.
+And finally, they are sitting on resources sought by the world, and the world is taking note of what is going on.
+In fact, French President Emmanuel Macron just accused the U.S., Israel, and Saudi Arabia of trying to instigate a war with Iran.

 Venezuela is a tough one.
 However, I see them as a desperate nation holding a strategic advantage for their buddies and a hatred for the United States.
 This is why in my work, I have often referred to them as a staging point for the Russians or the Chinese; the same goes for Cuba.

-Venezuela was once the richest country in South America but ever since their socialist experiment began to implode, they are beginning to rely on their allies which in my opinion, makes them dangerous – being that they really are not that far away from the United States.
+Venezuela was once the richest country in South America, but ever since their socialist experiment began to implode, they are beginning to rely on their allies which, in my opinion, makes them dangerous – being that they really are not that far away from the United States.
 That and because the help they are getting is coming from Russia and China.
 No doubt this help comes with a cost.
-Cuba is in a similar boat and relying on the same.
+Cuba is in a similar boat and relies on the same.

 The Possibility of War

-That’s not even the scary part though.
+That’s not even the scary part, though.
 The scary part is the validation of my 2005 projection that the United States would not be up to the fight.
-CNBC reported in December that the United States may have a big problem on their hands.
+CNBC reported in December that the United States might have a big problem on its hands.

 U.S. defense modernization efforts are “failing to keep pace” when compared with its two big adversaries, and American forces are “poorly postured to meet key challenges in Europe and East Asia,” according to a starkly worded new report from think-tank Rand.